 - Charities that offer Cisco Networking Academy training programs even if they were previously accepted for Cisco grants and those who instruct Networking Academy curriculum as a single or separate component of their overall mission and/or services

 - Day care centers

-- Art, cultural, and environmental education organizations
+- Cultural and historical organizations

 - Rescue and emergency services — fire departments (including volunteer) and ambulance and helicopter services

 - Outpatient services

 - Rural medical facility